Zhaoyi-Yan/Shift-Net_pytorch/README.md

 - [x] Support Online-generating/Offline-loading prepared masks for training/testing.
 - [x] Add VGG loss and TV loss
 - [x] Fix performance degradance when batchsize is larger than 1.
+- [ ] Make it compatible for Pytorch 1.2
 - [ ] Training with mixed type of masks.
 - [ ] Add gated conv.
 - [ ] Try different network architecture.
 As current UNet suffers from many problems.